 PhytoHub is the first online database to inventory all phytochemicals present in foods commonly ingested with human diets.
-It will compile data scattered in more than 20 databases as well as data manually extracted by experts from the literature, or experimentally obtained in collaborative platforms.
+It compiles data scattered in more than 20 databases as well as data manually extracted by experts from the literature, or experimentally obtained in collaborative platforms.

-- Claudine Manach (INRA, Human Nutrition Unit) coordinated the project.
+- Claudine Manach (INRA, Human Nutrition Unit, Clermont-Ferrand, France) is coordinating the project.

-- Franck Giacomoni (INRA, Metabolism Exploration Platform) headed the bioinformatic developments.
+- Franck Giacomoni (INRA, Metabolism Exploration Platform Clermont-Ferrand, France) is leading the bioinformatic developments.

-- Craig Knox (In Siliflo, Inc.) headed the development of the web interface of PhytoHub.
+- Craig Knox (In Siliflo, Inc., Edmonton, Canada) is leading the development of the public pages of PhytoHub and the web interface for updates by curators

 - Joe Rothwell (INRA Post-doctoral fellow), Yoann Fillâtre (INRA Post-doctoral fellow), Franck Giacomoni and Claudine Manach defined the specifications for the database and developed the PhytoHub structure.